 The knock came long after the family had gone to bed.
 Dr. Waller answered the door nonetheless—in those days, doctors were on call 24 hours a day.
-Standing on the porch were two swarthy men with long black hair, wide sleeves, intricately stitched vests and knives.
+Standing on the porch were two swarthy men with long black hair, wide sleeves, intricately stitched vests, and knives.
 Come with us now, they commanded.
 The doctor nodded, reached for his medical bag and left the house with one of them on either side.

-The men took my grandfather to their campsite and, still in lockstep, marched him to within a circle of women attending one of their own.
-I don’t know that the gypsies had princesses, but whoever the woman was, she was of that caliber.
-She had been in labor for many hours.
-She was gray with pain and close to death.
+The men took my grandfather to their campsite and, still in lockstep, marched him to within a circle of women attending to one of their own.
+I don’t know that the gypsies had princesses, but this woman’s scarlet head scarf, now discarded, was studded with gold coins, and her gold necklaces, bracelets and rings were heavy.

 In a career spanning four decades, most of that time as the only doctor in Angola, Indiana, my grandfather delivered thousands of babies.
 He drove a horse and buggy, or later on a Ford Model T, to outlying farms where births were often already in progress by the time he could be summoned and arrive.
 He delivered babies with frightened husbands or children as assistants.
 He delivered babies in antique bedsteads, on scrubbed kitchen tables, even on un-scrubbed floors.
 He delivered babies with no more equipment than would fit in the same kind of medical bag you now see only in old movies.
 Despite all that, my grandfather lost only one woman in childbirth.

-When he goes to work, his mind is clear and his hands are strong and steady.
+When he goes to work, his mind is clear, and his hands are strong and steady.

 A version of this memoir was published previously as the featured essay in the online bioStories and in the Winter/Spring 2014: Volume 4, Issue 1 print version of the magazine.
-The title in that publication is “A Deep Calm Breath.”